JacobPfau/jacobpfau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 PhD student at the NYU Alignment Research Group.
+Page currently under construction as of April 2023.